 Build the photocell circuit.
 Connect one leg of the photocell to 5v.
 Connect the other leg to the digital 2 pin on the Arduino Uno and the 10k resistor.
-Connect the unused leg of the resistor to ground.
+Connect the other leg of the resistor to ground.

 Step 3: Serial Communication

 Use the Arduino Uno and serial communication to read the level of light coming from your photocell.
 You will need to upload the code at the bottom of the page and then click on the Serial Monitor button (top right).
-Record a number that seems to be a good cut off for when you want your ATtiny to say its dark.
+Record a number that seems to be a good cut off for when you want your ATtiny to say it is dark.

 Step 4: Upload Code to ATtiny

 Upload this code to the ATtiny85.
 If you need help on how to do this follow this tutorial.
 Feel free to change the threshold to whatever number you decided on in STEP 2.
-I picked 600 because it worked where I was at the time of programing.
+I picked 600 because it worked where I was at the time of programming.